sbeyer/include-guards-check-action/README.md

 We consider files with extensions `.h`, `.H`, `.hh`, `.hpp`, and `.hxx` as header files.
-In these files we check for the pattern
+In these files we check for the existence of constructs like
 ```c
 #ifndef SOME_NAME
 #define SOME_NAME